top of page

 National Māori Choir

-Presented in Rotorua in 1996, the original trophy included white glass pieces with kōwhaiwhai which represented the opera ‘Ka Awatea’ performed by the donor group.
+Presented in Rotorua in 1996, the original taonga included white glass pieces with kōwhaiwhai which represented the opera ‘Ka Awatea’ performed by the donor group.
 The red glass background represents the throat from which the greenstone originated, and the essence symbolises the quality sound that comes from trained voices.
 The music symbol on the greenstone is the official logo of the National Māori Choir.

 MANUKURA TĀNE